eclipse-hono/hono/site/content/getting-started.md

 {{< figure src="../Hono_instance.svg" title="Hono instance containers">}}

 * Hono Instance
-  * A *Hono Messaging* instance that protocol adapters connect to in order to forward data from devices.
   * A *REST Adapter* instance that exposes Hono's Telemetry and Event APIs as RESTful resources.
   * An *MQTT Adapter* instance that exposes Hono's Telemetry and Event APIs as an MQTT topic hierarchy.
+  * A *Hono Messaging* instance that protocol adapters connect to in order to forward data from devices.
-  * A *Device Registry* instance that manages device data and is used for token assertion.
+  * A *Device Registry* instance that manages device data and issues device registration assertions to protocol adapters.
-  * An *Auth Server* instance that authenticates Hono components and delivers authorization tokens.
+  * An *Auth Server* instance that authenticates Hono components and issues tokens asserting identity and authorities.
 * AMQP Network
   * A *Dispatch Router* instance that downstream clients connect to in order to consume telemetry data and events from devices.
   * An *Artemis* instance serving as the persistence store for events.
 * Monitoring Infrastructure
-  * An *InfluxDB* instance to store metrics data from the Hono Server.
+  * An *InfluxDB* instance for storing metrics data from the Hono Messaging component.
-  * A *Grafana* instance providing a dashboard visualizing metrics collected from Hono components.
+  * A *Grafana* instance providing a dash board visualizing the collected metrics data.

 ## Starting a Consumer